Join us for an adventure in flavor!

 It’s just made in a very unique Hawaiian style.
 Soft and tender macaroni becomes plump and luscious when drenched in a very unique dressing for hours, so all the delicious flavors absorb into the noodles by the time you serve it…

-Learn how to make classic and authentic Hawaiian Macaroni Salad, and bring the island vibes to your next outdoor get together.
+Let me show you how to make classic and authentic Hawaiian Macaroni Salad, so you can bring those island vibes to your next outdoor get-together!

-Recently we have been drawn towards a lot of Hawaiian classics, like their Kalua Pork, Loco Moco and Hawaiian Style Chicken.
-One side dish that we found will go well with practically any roast or barbecue style food is this Hawaiian style Macaroni Salad.
+Recently I have been drawn towards a lot of Hawaiian classics, like their Kalua Pork, Loco Moco and Hawaiian Style Chicken.
+One side dish that I found will go well with practically any roast or barbecue style food is this Hawaiian style Macaroni Salad.

 It’s a very simple and straight forward dish that can feed large crowds.
 Your guests won’t help but come for another scoop or two.
 The secret is in its dressing, and some tips and tricks to make it just perfect.